About USC Gould

 Parking will be available free of charge and is on a first come, first served basis.
 The closest parking to the USC University Village will be the Royal Street Structure and the USC Shrine Parking Structure.
 Click here for a campus map.

-Disabled guests with blue, handicapped placards can park in designated handicapped parking spaces in any parking structure.
+Guests with disabilities with blue, handicapped placards can park in designated handicapped parking spaces in any parking structure.

 If you are traveling by public transportation the Metro Expo line is the best option.
 The Metro Expo line will be running on its usual schedule and stops immediately south of campus at Exposition Boulevard and Trousdale.